 Access to land, which is expensive and difficult to acquire, remains the single biggest issue for why road and other construction projects stall in India, according to capital expenditure surveys and Goldman Sachs Group.
-The upper house previously rejected a
+The upper house previously rejected a land acquisition bill.

 ALSO READ: Modi 2.0: Govt mulls steps to lift demand, to focus on lowering I-T rates